-Everyone experiences stress when they feel overloaded, overwhelmed or have trouble coping.
-Stress is your body’s protective mechanism to danger and distress and it honestly is essential for survival.
+Everyone experiences stress when they feel overloaded, overwhelmed, or have trouble coping.
+Stress is your body’s protective mechanism against danger and distress, and it honestly is essential for survival.
 Stress becomes problematic, however, when it turns chronic.
-It can lead to physical and mental health conditions, including chronic pain and disease, heart disease, stroke, depression, anxiety and suicide.
+It can lead to physical and mental health conditions, including chronic pain and disease, heart disease, stroke, depression, anxiety, and suicide.

 You don’t have to suffer from stress.
-There are many natural tools you can use to manage stress and there is help available from medical and mental health professionals as well.
-In this article, I will discuss what stress is, its types, causes and symptoms, diagnosis, treatment and natural stress management tools.
+There are many natural tools you can use to manage stress.
+There is help available from medical and mental health professionals.
+This article will discuss anxiety, its types, causes and symptoms, diagnosis, treatment, and natural stress management tools.

 What is Stress

 Stress is your body’s natural defense mechanism when any form of danger arises.
-Stress quickly runs through your body creating a ‘flight-or-fight’ mechanism that aims to protects you either by staying to fight the source of danger or by running away as fast as you can.
+Stress quickly runs through your body, creating a “flight-or-fight” mechanism that aims to protect you either by staying to fight the source of danger or by running away as fast as you can.

 This stress response comes with physical changes in your body.
-Your heart rate and alertness may increase, you start breathing faster, you may start sweating and your muscles may tighten or prepare for a fight.
-Your immune reactivity also speeds up, your digestive system slows down and your ability to fall asleep decreases.
-It makes sense; if a virus attacks your body, you need to rest, but if a bear chases you, there is no time to take a bathroom break or take a nap.
-Chemicals, such as cortisol and adrenaline levels also rise in your body.
+Your heart rate and alertness may increase, you start breathing faster, sweating, and your muscles may tighten or prepare for a fight.
+Your immune reactivity also speeds up, your digestive system slows down, and your ability to fall asleep decreases.
+If a virus attacks your body, you need to rest, but if a bear chases you, there is no time to take a bathroom break or nap.
+Chemicals, such as cortisol and adrenaline levels, also rise in your body.

 Stress is not always bad.
 If there is a true danger, stress is there to protect you.
 The problem is that when everything is stressful, your body can’t differentiate real danger from harmless, small, everyday issues.
 (1, 2, 3, 4)